mpsonntag/snippets/notes/worksconf/20200701_NFDI_workshop_04.md

 - Phillip Tovote
   - the community approach is very appreciated
   - sections (task areas) are a good idea
-  - how can the community motivate itself for the task at hand. the system is still mainly driven by the impact factor and there is no reward for proper RDM and sharing might be even contra productive for a PhDs or a postdocs career.
+  - how can the community motivate itself for the task at hand.
+The system is still mainly driven by the impact factor and there is no reward for proper RDM and sharing might be even counter productive for a PhD's or a postdoc's career.
   - this is a complex, philosphical discussion but should be held.
-  - alternative incentives should be implemented into the initiative giving an outlook in how proper RDM can help with the career.
+  - alternative incentives should be implemented into the NFDI Neuro initiative giving an outlook on how proper RDM can help with the career.
   - Thomas Wachtler:
     - scientists are more effective with proper RDM.
-By starting a community it will be easier to overcome the immediate reward barrier.
+By aggregating a community it will be easier to overcome the immediate reward barrier.
     - with respect to open data there is no established credit system yet, but journals already support data publications and credits for data publication will come in time.
 - Otto Witte
   - many data repositories are too much work and too much documentation is required.
-  - more positive impulses for data publications are required
+  - more positive impulses for data publications are required.
-  - funded research must demand open data publication
+  - funded research must demand open data publication.
 - Lucia Melloni
-  - use this initiative to develop guidelines which can work as an incentive for a community.
+  - NFDI Neuro should be used to develop guidelines which can work as an incentive for a community.
-  - they are working in a large collaboration and RDM is an issue; the data sharing is difficult and the rewards for limited positions like PhDs are not available; they need to profit in some way.
+  - their lab is working in a large collaboration and RDM is an issue; the data sharing is difficult and the rewards for limited positions like PhDs are not available; they need to profit in some way.
-  - the rewards need to be actively developed
+  - these rewards need to be actively developed.
 - Sonja Gruen:
-  - first round of student will have a hard time
+  - first round of students will have a hard time establishing proper RDM.
-  - second round of students can work on the collected data already
+  - but the second round of students can already work on the collected data.
-    - we need to overcome this initial collection step
+  - this initial collection step needs to be overcome.
 - Michael Hanke
-    - there is a point in additional incentives
+  - there is a point in additional incentives.
-    - but the initiative should remove the need for incentives and make the RDM so easy to make training less costly
+  - but NFDI Neuro should remove the need for incentives and make the RDM so easy to make training less costly.
 - Karl Kafitz
   - students actually like RDM if they get the chance
   - a problem are the universities since they do not give much support with respect to RDM in individual labs - there money is a problem, as soon as money is involved, the universities get hesitant.
 - Michael Denker
   - students are extremely motivated
   - are lacking the experience in RDM topics themselves since they come from different background
   - funding and acknowledging RDM efforts are important
 - Julien Colomb
   - the DFG should be actively engaged in requiring incentives for grants with respect to RDM

 # Common Infrastructure (Michael Hanke, Thomas Wachtler)